#JornadasAES

 21% VAT included

 *Members of those associations with which AES has an agreement (see https://www.aes.es/socio-institucional/ and the Societat Catalana de Gestió Sanitària - SCGS and the Sociedad Española de Calidad Asistencial - SECA) as well as members of those societies integrated in SESPAS will be considered as assimilated members.
 All members must justify their membership of the association by sending a scanned copy of a document accrediting their membership status (certificate, receipt, etc.) to the technical secretariat of the Conference (jornada@aes.es).
 In each edition of the AES Conference, the students of the University that hosts the AES Conference will be considered as ‘assimilated’ with these conditions.
+Members of the Seville Association of Economists will also be considered.

 **: It will be essential to justify the student status (also for those of the university hosting the Conference, if applicable) by attaching to the registration form a scanned copy of a document accrediting their status and including the university institution to which they belong.